-- the cost of growing our ongoing commercialization and sales and marketing activities; - the costs of manufacturing and maintaining sufficient inventories of our products to meet anticipated demand and inventory write-offs related to obsolete products or components; - the costs of enhancing the existing functionality and development of new functionalities for the ARTAS System; - the costs of preparing, filing, prosecuting, defending, and enforcing patent claims and other patent related costs, including litigation costs and the results of such litigation; - any product liability or other lawsuits related to our products and the costs associated with defending them or the results of such lawsuits; - the costs associated with conducting business and maintaining subsidiaries in foreign jurisdictions; - the costs to attract and retain personnel with the skills required for effective operations; and - the costs associated with being a public company.
+- the cost of growing our ongoing commercialization and sales and marketing activities; - the costs of manufacturing and maintaining sufficient inventories of our products to meet anticipated demand and inventory write-offs related to obsolete products or components;

+- the costs of enhancing the existing functionality and development of new functionalities for the ARTAS® Systems and ARTAS® iX System; - the costs of preparing, filing, prosecuting, defending, and enforcing patent claims and other patent related costs, including litigation costs and the results of such litigation; - the variability of ARTAS procedures being performed between periods if particular high-volume practitioners perform a smaller number of procedures in a given period as a result of the concentration of procedures performed by certain practitioners; - any product liability or other lawsuits and the costs associated with defending them or the results of such lawsuits; - the costs associated with conducting business and maintaining subsidiaries in foreign jurisdictions; - the costs to attract and retain personnel with the skills required for effective operations; and - the costs associated with being a public company.

-Our budgeted expense levels are based in part on our expectations concerning future revenue from ARTAS System sales, servicing and procedure-based fees.
+Our budgeted expense levels are based in part on our expectations concerning future revenue from ARTAS® Systems sales, servicing and procedure-based fees.
 We may be unable to reduce our expenditures in a timely manner to compensate for any unexpected shortfalls in revenue.
-Accordingly, a significant shortfall in market acceptance or demand for the ARTAS System and procedures could have an immediate and material adverse impact on our business and financial condition.
+Accordingly, a significant shortfall in market acceptance or demand for the ARTAS® Systems and procedures could have an immediate and material adverse impact on our business and financial condition.